qrvey/partner-portal/docs/composer/04-Managing Applications/overview-of-applications.md

 <div style={{textAlign: "justify"}}>

-A Qrvey application is a self-contained analytics project that can be used directly, shared, distributed, or embedded into other software applications.
+A Qrvey application is a self-contained analytics project that can be used directly, shared, distributed, or embedded into other software platforms.
 Qrvey applications connect to one or more datasets, and they typically include any number of analytics components, such as charts, reports, dashboards, and automated workflows.
 Qrvey applications can be created in Qrvey Composer or programmatically via API.

 The Qrvey platform offers a wide range of features that can be used in a Qrvey application, including:
 * **Web Forms**.
 Collect data from external users by creating web forms, surveys, and quizzes.